mollykmcglone/hair_salon/README.md

 ## Description

 This app allows users to view, add, update and delete stylists and clients at a hair salon.
+Users may also assign clients to a stylist and view a list of clients for each stylist.

 ## Technologies Used